UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

 \section{System Model}

-We consider two rotary-wing\footnote{The results presented in this paper can be extended to fixed-wing \acp{uav} by considering a corresponding propulsion power model.} \acp{uav}, denoted by $U_1$ and $U_2$, that perform \ac{insar} sensing over a given area of interest.
-We adopt a \ac{3d} coordinate system, where the $x$-axis represents the ground range direction, the $y$-axis represents the azimuth direction, and the $z$-axis defines the flying altitude of the drones above ground, see Figure \ref{fig:system-model}.
+{We consider two rotary-wing\footnote{The results presented in this paper can be extended to fixed-wing \acp{uav} by considering a corresponding propulsion power model.} \acp{uav}, denoted by $U_1$ and $U_2$, that perform \ac{insar} sensing over a given area of interest.
+The two \ac{uav}-\ac{sar} systems move along separate linear trajectories above the target area, and each \ac{uav} captures a different \ac{sar} image of the same ground area.
+The two \ac{sar} images obtained are then combined using interferometry techniques, where the phase difference between both images is exploited to generate an accurate \ac{3d} \ac{dem}.} We adopt a \ac{3d} coordinate system, where the $x$-axis represents the ground range direction, the $y$-axis represents the azimuth direction, and the $z$-axis defines the flying altitude of the drones above ground, see Figure \ref{fig:system-model}.
 We discretize the total mission time $T$ into $N$ uniform time slots of duration $\delta_t$ such that $T=N \cdot \delta_t$.
 Both drones follow a linear trajectory as the stripmap \ac{sar} imaging mode, typically used in \ac{insar} systems, is employed \cite{fixed_heading}.
 Therefore, the radar coverage along the $x$-axis, referred to as swath, is centered \ac{wrt} a line {$l_{t}$} that is parallel to the $y$-axis and passes, {in time slot $n \in \{1, ..., N\}$}, through reference point $\mathbf{p}_t[n]=(x_t,y[n],0)^T \in \mathbb{R}^3$, see Figure \ref{fig:system-model}.
 Without loss of generality, $U_1$ is the farthest \ac{uav} from $ \mathbf{p}_t[n], \forall n,$ and is referred to as the master drone, whereas $U_2$ is the slave drone.
-Moreover, we {consider} across-track interferometry \cite{insar_introduction}, where both drones transmit and receive echoes and are located in the same $xz$-plane, also referred to as the across-track plane \cite{insar_introduction}, by flying with the same velocity $\mathbf{v}_y = (v_y[1], ...,v_y[N])^T\in\mathbb{R}^{N}$, such that in time slot {$n$}, the instantaneous velocity vector is given by $\mathbf{v}[n]=(0,v_y[n],0)^T\in\mathbb{R}^3, \forall n$, \cite{snr_equation}.
+Moreover, we {consider} across-track interferometry \cite{insar_introduction}, where both drones transmit and receive echoes and are located in the same $xz$-plane, also referred to as the across-track plane \cite{insar_introduction}.
+They fly with the same velocity $\mathbf{v}_y = (v_y[1], ...,v_y[N])^T\in\mathbb{R}^{N}$, such that in time slot {$n$}, the instantaneous velocity vector is given by $\mathbf{v}[n]=(0,v_y[n],0)^T\in\mathbb{R}^3, \forall n$, \cite{snr_equation}.
 The location of $U_i$ in time slot $n$, $ i \in \{1,2\}$, is denoted by $\mathbf{q}_i[n]=(x_i,y[n],z_i)^T$, where the $y$-axis position vector $\mathbf{y}=(y[1]=0,y[2], ..., y[N])^T\in\mathbb{R}^{N}$ is given by: